SystemsApproach/security/systems.rst

 complexities described in the earlier chapter).
 Alice’s digital signature suffices to authenticate her.
 Although there is no proof that the message is timely, legitimate email isn’t guaranteed to be timely either.
-There is also no proof that the message is original, but Bob is an email user and probably a fault-tolerant human who can recover from duplicate emails (which, again, are not out of the question under normal operation anyway).
+There is also no proof that the message is fresh, but Bob is an email user and probably a fault-tolerant human who can recover from duplicate emails (which, again, are not out of the question under normal operation anyway).
 Alice can be sure that only